 Place the fish onto a baking tray and place another baking tray on top.
 Weigh the top baking tray down with a couple of house bricks or weights from a set of kitchen scales.
 Chill in the fridge for 2-3 days, turning the packet of fish every 6-8 hours, where possible.

 When you’re ready to serve, scrape off any excess salt mixture and slice the fish very thinly on the diagonal using a sharp knife.
-Serve with rye bread and lemon wedges for that authentic Nordic flavour.
+Serve with rye bread and lemon wedges for that authentic Nordic flavor.

 Have you ever used Gin in your cooking or baking?
 Let us know in the comments below.